FloraFinder.org

 Arctostaphylos uva-ursi (L.) Spreng. var. suborbiculata W. Knight

-Uva-Ursi uva-ursi (L.) Britton nom. inval.
+Uva-Ursi uva-ursi (L.) Britton, nom. inval.

-Arctostaphylos uva-ursi description by Thomas H. Kent, last updated 24 Aug 2021.
+Arctostaphylos uva-ursi description by Thomas H. Kent, last updated 26 Sep 2023.

 © FloraFinder.org.
 All rights reserved.

-Arctostaphylos uva-ursi (bearberry, kinnikinnick)
+Arctostaphylos uva-ursi (bearberry, kinnikinnick, common bearberry)

 Range: